gschussler/ballmonster/README.md

-# PokeTypeGG
+# BALL.MONSTER

-PokeTypeGG is a Pokémon type effectiveness calculator with support for all generations.
+BALL.MONSTER is a Pokémon type effectiveness calculator with support for all generations.
 Play around to find the type info you're seeking.

 ## Features
 ***Supports all generations***